Occupational Lung Disease

 Of course, there is no way to be completely safe while working as a coal miner.
 You can however take steps to decrease the chances of black lung disease developing.
 You should always where a respiratory mask while mining or whenever you may be in the vicinity of coal dust or particles.
 Most mining operations require a mask be worn at all times, and although many miners complain about how cumbersome the masks are, it is crucial to wear them to avoid black lung disease.

 Black lung disease is a very serious condition, and if you believe you may have developed the disease, seek medical attention immediately.
-If you or a loved one has developed a lung disease like black lung disease, chronic obstructive pulmonary disease (COPD) or ILD, stem cell therapy may be a treatment option.
+If you or a loved one has developed a lung disease like black lung disease, chronic obstructive pulmonary disease (COPD) or ILD, cellular therapy may be a treatment option.
 Contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.